Updated on 5 July 2024

 Impact of El Niño/La Niña on Southeast Asia

-The typical impact of El Niño on Southeast Asia is drier-than-average rainfall conditions, including for much of the Maritime Continent during March to May (Figure 5, left).
+The typical impact of El Niño on Southeast Asia is drier-than-average rainfall conditions, including for much of the Maritime Continent during June to August (Figure 5, left).
 Warmer temperature conditions typically follow drier periods.
 The opposite conditions for rainfall (and consequently temperature) are observed during La Niña years (Figure 5, right).

 The impact on the region’s rainfall and temperature from ENSO events is more significantly felt during strong or moderate-intensity events.
 Also, no two El Niño events or two La Niña events are exactly alike in terms of their impact on the region.